SimonMcLain/ProgrammingandScriptingGMIT/README.md

 ### To run the files:
 1. Download and install Anaconda https://www.anaconda.com/download/
 2. I recommend using visual studio to run the files https://www.visualstudio.com/downloads/
+3. To run the file open it in visual studio terminal, type Python then the full file name, and don't forget to include the .py file        extension.
+You may also copy the tasks.json file to create the shortcut Ctrl Shift b to automatically you active file in the Visual    Studio Terminal.

 #### Respository content, descriptions of exercises and instructions how to run the associated scripts:

-Note: separate file versions have also been added for some exercises the respository, these are versions where I made changes to the code after the exercise was due to be completed.
+Note: separate file versions have also been added for some exercises the respository, these are versions where I made changes to the code in the weeks after the exercises were due to be completed.

 Topic 1: Basics of programming and Topic 2: State, variables and Statements

-Exercise 1: Contained in the file Exercise_1_and_2_v1.0.py.
-Change the program given in Topic 1 to calculate the nth Fibonacci number where n the sum of the first and last letters of your first name as numbers.
+Exercise 1: Contained in the file Exercise_1_and_2_v1.0.py. run the example program given in topic one and post your result to the discussion topic in the discussion forum.
+Here is a copy of my post to the discussion forum.
+My name is Simon, so the first and last letter of my name (S + N = 19 + 14) give the number  33, the 33rd Fibonacci number is 352,4578.

 Exercise 2: Also contained in the file Exercise_1_and_2_v1.0.py.
 Copy and run the program contained in https://github.com/ianmcloughlin/python-fib/blob/master/fibname.py.
-I changed the string variable to my own name and re-ran it to give the following results:
+I changed the string variable to my own surname and re-ran it to give the following results:

-My first name is Simon
+My surname is: McLain
-The first letter S is number 83
+The first letter M is number: 77
-The last letter n is number 110
+The last letter n is number: 110
-Fibonacci number 193 is 9663391306290450775010025392525829059713
+Fibonacci number 187 is: 538522340430300790495419781092981030533
+The ord() function is used to return an integer of the given single Unicode character.
+The returned integer represents the Unicode code point.(reference: https://www.jquery-az.com)

-Instructions: In the visual studio terminal type Python Exercise_1_and_2_v1.0.py to run the program, alternatively you can copy the tasks.json file and click Ctrl Shift b to automatically run it.
-If you wish to use this on your own name change row 18 from "Simon" to "yourname".
+If you wish to use this on your own name change row 18 from "McLain" to "yoursurname".

 The explaination of the Python ord() Function as described on the https://www.jquery-az.com website: The ord() function is used to return an integer of the given single Unicode character.
 The returned integer represents the Unicode code point.